ntwalibas/ccollections/README.md

 ## Building

 If you wish to build the binaries (.so and .a) files, you can do so with `./buildtool.py build`.
-Same with testing, you can specify individual targets with the `-t` option.
+Same with testing, you can specify individual targets with the `-c` and `-a` options.

 Then you can check the `bazel-out` directory and copy the binaries from there.